-The kegerator has not been that long in the market.
-Therefore, its actual history isn’t long yet either.
+Kegerator has not been that long in the market and also the actual history isn’t long yet either.
 It does owe its history to the evolution of the draft beer system for if not for it, there wouldn’t be any need for a kegerator at all.

 There is no exact origin to speak off when it comes to keg fridge kegerators.
 Who thought of it?
 Who first made it?
 What it seems is that kegerators came around when brewers thought they could create and store their own stuff at home.

-The era was the time refrigerators became commercially available.
-That was pre-prohibition.
+The era was the time refrigerators became commercially available and hat was pre-prohibition.
 Then it must be when prohibition started that serving draught beer began.
 Later came the canned beer.
 When the prohibition was lifted, 756 brewers went back into operation.
 The commercial beer was back, but not craft beer.
 Well, not until 40 years after.

 In the 1960s, the beer keg was introduced.
-It was easier to clean and fill with brew.
-That was the idea behind its creation.
+It was easier to clean and fill with brew and that was the idea behind its creation.
 Then the 1980s saw the revival of homebrewing that made a big contribution to the development of the modern-day kegerator.

 “Historically speaking, this synchronicity has produced a unique experience in beer drinking history, which has to do with taste and pasteurization.
 The technology to make kegerators for the home had been in existence since just before the turn of the 19th century.
 But various social issues, including prohibition, war, economic depression, and the civil rights movement hindered advancement in such, shall we say, frivolous fields.”
 (Kegerators.com)